Limen – Part 1: Filling the Void

 Competition Isn’t the Problem, It’s How We Are Engaging With It That’s The Issue

 We’ve all played plenty of games at jams from add-on, to monkey tag and in more recent times lick or stick.
-We found with these games, with their lack of prestige or ‘grand prize’ was an exciting space to occupy, they are the limen between Parkour and competitions.
-However, what was so great about these games were also their downfall in an entrepreneurial sense.
+We found with these games, with their lack of prestige or ‘grand prize’ was an exciting space to occupy that existed between parkour and competitions.
+However, what was so great about these games were also there downfall in an entrepreneurial sense.
 They, like parkour, require no equipment and great efforts are already being made to distribute these ideas.

 Finding the Space Between Things To Create Something New